IRS Passport Revocation or Denial for Unpaid Taxes – CP508C

 - Was identified by the IRS as a victim of tax-related identity theft

-- Currently has a currently not collectible status with the IRS for hardship
+- Has a currently not collectible status with the IRS for hardship

 - Resides in a federally declared disaster area